-Applicants to Binghamton University's inservice programs in Special Education must hold or meet the requirements for initial New York State certification in Early Childhood Education (Birth to Grade 2), Childhood Education (Grades 1-6), and/or Adolescence Education (Grades 7-12 in one of the content areas: English, Mathematics, Science, Social Studies or Foreign Languages).
-See http://www.highered.nysed.gov/tcert for information about current NYS teacher certification requirements.
+Applicants to Binghamton University's inservice programs in Special Education must hold or meet the requirements for initial New York state certification in Early Childhood Education (Birth to Grade 2), Childhood Education (Grades 1-6) and/or Adolescence Education (Grades 7-12 in one of the content areas: English, mathematics, science social studies or foreign languages).
+Visit the New York State Department of Education website for information about current NYS teacher certification requirements.

 Master of Science in Education (MSEd) - Special Education

 This program provides teachers with initial certification the knowledge and skills to fulfill various special educator roles in today's schools and communities.
 Sufficient flexibility exists for graduates of early childhood, childhood, adolescence or special education undergraduate programs to deepen their skills in the field, link special education programs and services to the broader context of general education, and extend their knowledge and skills to work more effectively with students with disabilities.

 Four program options are available, corresponding with the age/grade level of the applicant's initial certificate:

 - Early Childhood Special Education - Birth to Grade 2 requires initial certification in Early Childhood Education; Early Childhood and Childhood Special Education - Birth to Grade 6 requires initial certification in Early Childhood and Childhood Education

 - Childhood Special Education - Grades 1 to 6 requires initial certification in Childhood Education

 - Adolescence Special Education - Grades 7 to 12 **requires initial certification in a secondary content area